-Promotion of good nutrition is especially most important for mothers and their babies.
-Various high level studies and research support the finding that children that are not properly nourished will become stunted, wasted, and malnourished.
+The promotion of good nutrition is especially important for mothers and their babies.
+Various high-level studies and research support the finding that children that are not properly nourished will become stunted, wasted, and malnourished.
 These adversely affect their growth, intellect, and performance as adults.
 Since this is a prime problem, much attention is focused on promoting good nutrition during the National Nutrition Week.

-The National Nutrition Week is always held on the first week or first seven day of September every year.
-This means that the upcoming celebration of this week will be held on September 1 to 7, 2019.
-And next year, people will be celebrating this week from September 1-7, 2020.
+The National Nutrition Week is always held on the first week or the first seven days of September every year.

 The following are the main reasons why you should celebrate the National Nutrition Week:

 The first main reason why you should celebrate this week is that you can become healthier.
 You might now know that you may be eating unhealthy foods.
 The campaigns and educational programs held during this week can teach you how to eat a balanced and healthy diet.
 You can then use all the things you learned to make yourself a healthy individual.
 You can also share all your learnings with your friends and family so that they can be healthier as well.